linostar/missing-in-node/README.md

 ### List functions
 - `listEquals(list1, list2) : bool` determines if two arrays or two sets are equal (for primitive type elements only)
 - `objectEquals(object1, object2) : bool` determines if two objects or are equal (for primitive type values only)
-- `reverse(arr: array) : array` returns a reversed array without modifying the original one
+- `reverse(input: array) : array` returns a reversed array without modifying the original one
 - `shuffle(arr: array) : array` returns a shuffled array (using Knuth method) without modifying the original one
 - `union(set1: set, set2: set) : set` returns the union of two sets
 - `intersection(set1: set, set2: set) : set` returns the intersection of two sets